-The company connected with 10 pet influencers (well, most likely their owners) for a subway station takeover.
-They took photos of the different pets on Brooklinen products and added cute and snappy messaging.
+The company partnered with 10 pet influencers (well, most likely their owners) for a subway station takeover.
+It took photos of the different pets on Brooklinen products and added cute and snappy messaging like, “Sheets so soft, kittens are jealous.”
 The ads were placed throughout the 8th Ave./14th St. station in New York City for over four weeks.

-This campaign gave Brooklinen a chance to forge an emotional connection with its customers.
-The company’s goal was to simply put a smile on peoples’ faces and introduce them to the Brooklinen brand and products.
+While Brooklinen was no amateur when it came to subway ads — it had been successfully running them for a few years — this marketing campaign gave Brooklinen a competitive advantage: the chance to connect emotionally with its customers.
+The company’s goal was simple: to put a smile on peoples’ faces and introduce them to the quality of the Brooklinen brand and products.

-Through consistent word-of-mouth marketing, Brooklinen has built quite a strong following.
-How has Brooklinen been able to maintain this loyal base of customers?
+Through consistent word-of-mouth marketing, Brooklinen built a strong following.
+How has Brooklinen been able to maintain this high level of customer acquisition?
 By rewarding them.

-This successful refer-a-friend program accounted for roughly 12% of all website traffic in August 2020.
-Parachute, one of Brooklinen’s top competitors in the direct to consumer bedding space, only received about 7% of its traffic from referrals in the same month.
+Brooklinen’s successful refer-a-friend program accounted for roughly 12% of all website traffic at its peak in August 2020.
+Parachute, one of Brooklinen’s top competitors in the DTC bedding space, only received about 7% of its traffic from referrals in the same month.

-If you’re an online CPG brand, you can’t expect consumers to take your word for it when it comes to product quality.
-People usually want to touch and feel the product themselves to come to their own conclusions.
+If you’re a direct-to-consumer brand in e-commerce, you can’t expect consumers to take your word for it when it comes to product quality.
+People usually want to touch and feel the product themselves and come to their own conclusions.

-But as Brooklinen shows, there is a workaround for CPG brands.
+But as Brooklinen shows, there is a workaround to generating brand value.